-701-1.1 This item shall consist of the construction of pipe culverts and storm drains according to these Specifications and in reasonably close conformity with the lines and grades shown on the Plans.
+701-1.1 DESCRIPTION.
+This item shall consist of the construction of temporary and permanent pipe culverts and storm drains according to these Specifications and in reasonably close conformity with the lines and grades shown on the Plans.

-701-2.1 Materials shall meet the requirements shown on the Plans and specified below.
+701-2.1 MATERIALS.
+Materials shall meet the requirements shown on the Plans and specified below.

 701-2.2 PIPE.
-The pipe shall be of the type called for on the Plans and shall be according to the following appropriate requirements.
+The pipe shall be of the type called for on the Plans and shall be according to the following appropriate requirements